 On an annual basis, the profitability of any crop will rise and fall due to market forces and seasonal conditions.
-However cotton, when examined over the full term of a rotational cycle, has proven to consistently provide the highest gross margin return.
+However, cotton, when examined over the full term of a rotational cycle, has shown to consistently provide the high gross margin return.

 Dryland cotton is also a very cash flow favourable crop when comparing in-crop variable costs, especially with sorghum.